Namma Metro: Background

 The State Town Planning Department had recommended looking into a mass rapid transit project, i.e. a metro for Bengaluru city, back in 1977.
 A high-level Committee had also agreed that a metro study was warranted and a team from Southern Railway (SR) was commissioned to do this in 1981.
 The Southern Railway team recommended a two-corridor metro, 80 km in length, in addition to commuter rail lines and a circular railway.

 In 1993, the State of Karnataka established another committee to look into mass rapid transit.
 This committee had again recommended the same metro project put forward by SR in 1983 along with the same circular railway.
 The state then created Bangalore Mass Rapid Transit Ltd (BMRTL) in 1994, with terms of reference to seek a public/private partnership for a mass rapid transit project.
 The government immediately introduced a special city cess dedicated to the anticipated mass rapid transit project.
 BMRTL commissioned a feasibility study which came up with an elevated, LRT-based, 300 km long network on six routes.
 A private consortium led by United Breweries Group undertook further development of the project on BOT basis.
 However, the project hadn't taken off.

 Later in 2003, the Government of Karnataka commissioned the Delhi Metro Rail Corporation (DMRC), which had successfully developed the Delhi Metro, to carry out a detailed preparation study for a metro in Bengaluru, to be done emulating the technical and financial aspects of the approach used in Delhi.
 The study recommended a 2-line cross shaped metro, 60 km and 50 km in length respectively.
 The intersection of the cross was to be at the Central Railway Station in Bengaluru, completely underground.
 The economic rate-of-return was forecast at 22.3%.
 The financial forecast assumes a government subsidy for interest payments and some depreciation, i.e. fare revenue would cover somewhat more than direct operating costs.
 The Government accepted this option.
 BMRTL ceased to exist and was replaced by Bengaluru Metro Rail Corporation Ltd (BMRCL).

-Delhi Metro Rail Corporation Limited (DMRC) prepared and submitted the detailed project for the first phase of Namma Metro in May 2003.
+DMRC prepared and submitted the detailed project for the first phase of Namma Metro in May 2003.
 The DPR was for a 2-lined cross shaped 33 km network with 32 stations for Phase-1 of the project, using standard gauge.
 The project was approved by the Union Cabinet on 25 April 2006.